Kortana2837/Minesweeper_robot_V2/README.md

 # Minesweeper_robot_V2
-This is the second version of the minesweeper project
+This is the second version of the minesweeper project Hardware